John Yanta: Early years

-On March 17, 1956, Yanta was ordained into the priesthood for the Archdiocese of San Antonio by Archbishop Robert Lucey.
-In 1957, Yanta was assigned as assistant pastor at St. Ann’s Parish in San Antonio.
+On March 17, 1956, Yanta was ordained into the priesthood for the Archdiocese of San Antonio at the Cathedral of San Fernando in San Antonio by Archbishop Robert Lucey.
+In 1957, Yanta was assigned as assistant pastor at St. Ann's Parish in San Antonio.

 During this period, Yanta would frequently join protests in front of a Planned Parenthood clinic in San Antonio, protesting its abortion services to women.
 He was arrested during one protest for disturbing the peace.
-In 1981, Yanta and Father Larry Steubben founded Catholic Television of San Antonio (CTSA).
+In 1981, Yanta and Reverend Larry Steubben founded Catholic Television of San Antonio (CTSA).

 Auxiliary Bishop of San Antonio

-On December 30, 1994, Pope John Paul II appointed Yanta as an auxiliary bishop for the Archdiocese of San Antonio.
+On December 30, 1994, Pope John Paul II appointed Yanta as an auxiliary bishop of San Antonio.
 He was consecrated by Archbishop Patrick Flores at the Immaculate Conception Church in Panna Maria, Texas.

 Bishop of Amarillo

-On January 21, 1997, Pope John Paul II named Yanta as the bishop of the Diocese of Amarillo.
+On January 21, 1997, John Paul II named Yanta as bishop of Amarillo.
 He was installed on March 17, 1997.

-On July 10, 2002, Yanta and the Diocese of Amarillo were named in a lawsuit for the rape of a teenage girl in 2000 by Rosendo Herrera, a diocese priest.
-When the plaintiff was aged 17, Herrera raped and impregnated her.
+On July 10, 2002, Yanta and the Diocese of Amarillo were named in a lawsuit for the rape of a teenage girl in 2000 by Reverend Rosendo Herrera, a diocese priest.
+When the plaintiff was age 17, Herrera raped and impregnated her.
 The suit claimed that the diocese was aware of previous offenses by Herrera, and had failed to notify authorities as required by state law.

 By September 2002, eight priests had resigned from the diocese due to sexual abuse allegations.
-On February 28, 2003, Yanta agreed to a US$27,000 legal settlement with the family of the girl raped by Herrera in 2000.
+In February 2003, Yanta agreed to a US$27,000 legal settlement with the family of the girl raped by Herrera in 2000.